§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 (14) To require interested persons to place uniform meters of a type approved by the

-commissioner wherever the commissioner designates on all pipelines, gathering systems,
+secretary wherever the secretary designates on all pipelines, gathering systems, barge

-barge terminals, loading racks, refineries, or other places necessary or proper to prevent
+terminals, loading racks, refineries, or other places necessary or proper to prevent waste and

 supervision and control of the department of conservation.
 It shall be a violation of this